 Finally, applicants must include written estimates from vendors for the services or items to be purchased with the grant.
 Free estimates are available at these links for walk-in tubs, stair-lifts, and personal emergency response services.

 The ADRD Mini Grants program offers qualified applicants up to $2,500 per year in funding to cover necessary services and items for people suffering with Alzheimer’s disease or related dementias.
 Applicants are able to submit multiple requests per fiscal year, which goes from July 1st through June 30th, as long as the total amount requested does not exceed $2,500.
 Mini grants are awarded on a monthly basis.

 Items can include anything that directly improves a beneficiary’s quality of life, safety, or increases their overall independence, such as medical equipment, assistive technology, home modifications, and wandering prevention / fall alert systems.
 This might include hearing aids, corrective lenses, nutritional shakes, incontinence supplies, dentures, clothing, mattresses, electronic devices for therapeutic benefits, such as laptops, and more.

-Applications for grants may be submitted by those affected with ADRD, i.e. the beneficiary, or by a family member or guardian on behalf of the beneficiary.
+Applications for grants may be submitted by persons with ADRD, i.e. the beneficiary, or by a family member or guardian on behalf of the beneficiary.
 The written estimate for the item/service being requested must be submitted with the application.
 If applicable, costs of shipping, handling, and installation should be included.One can request more than one service/item at the same time, but they should be listed by priority of greatest need.
 The deadline for submission is the first Tuesday of each month by the end of the business day.